Natural Remedies for Hypothyroidism

 Suppose you own one Master Utility Factory that produces two powerful energy-regulating compounds that regulate all the chemical processes in all your cells for the rest of your life.
 Powerful compounds, right?
 Now, imagine some weapon attacks your Master Factory so less of those valuable compounds are being produced.
 Fiction?
 Hardly!
 The butterfly-shaped gland in your neck produces thyroid hormone (T3 and T4).
 Since they control the way your body uses energy and your chemical processes, the thyroid hormones affect all cells and major organs in the body.
-One out of ten individuals over the age of sixty will experience an attack on their Master Factory and developed low thyroid (hypothyroidism).
+One out of ten individuals over the age of sixty will experience an attack on their Master Factory and develop low thyroid (hypothyroidism).
 In fact, about 300 million people across the world suffer from thyroid gland dysfunction.1 Most of these have low thyroid (hypothyroidism).
 In this article, we examine common risk factors of autoimmune hypothyroidism.
 By correcting the risk factors, the quality of life may be improved for those individuals who have this condition.

 Hypothyroidism occurs when the thyroid gland does not produce enough thyroid hormones.
 Even if the thyroid hormones are within normal levels, the TSH levels may be elevated and signal early hypothyroidism.
 TSH (thyroid stimulating hormone) is a pituitary hormone that stimulates the production of thyroid hormones in the thyroid gland.